abd8126/Pep-Coding/README.md

     Ques4: 1.
 You are required to check if a given set of numbers is a valid pythagorean triplet.
            2. Take as input three numbers a, b and c.
            3. Print true if they can form a pythagorean triplet and false otherwise.
+    Ques5: 1.
+You've to print all prime numbers between a range.
+           2. Take as input "low", the lower limit of range.
+           3. Take as input "high", the higher limit of range.
+           4. For the range print all the primes numbers between low and high (both included).